GuyTito/shopbag/README.md

 # shopping_tracker

-A simple app to track grocery items and prices as you're shopping.
+A simple grocery list app to track items and prices as you're shopping.
-This is the front-end app.

-## Suggestions
-Suggestions text file contains ideas which will be added to the project as time goes on.
-When an idea is implemented and added to the project, that statement(idea) is prefixed with "[DONE]".

 ### NB: